-But as the gears began to crunch and click, suddenly it was all over.
-Out on the field the disciples were still gathering around the stage, sensing something special was in the air.
+But as the gears began to click, suddenly it was all over, while out in the field the disciples gathered around the stage, sensing something special was in the air.

-Up came a middle order of two Canadians and one American fighting it out between each other.
-The slick American rock band Riot glide through their set with guile and finesse.
+Then up came two Canadians and one American band fighting it out between each other.
+The slick American rockers Riot glide through their set with guile and finesse.

-Next up was Triumph who searched for magic only to get caught in the crossfire, and manage to hang on bravely during the bottle wars.
-A solid performance from Marino, not giving up or giving in, earned a glowing respect from the sweltering hordes gathering at the altar.
+Next up Triumph searched for magic only to get caught in the crossfire and manage to hang on bravely during the bottle wars.
+A solid performance from Frank Marino earned a glowing respect from the sweltering hordes gathering at the altar.

 Research: Sounds, Set List, Kerrang & UK Rock Festivals.

 There are various theories on the origin of the unusual name of the village – a desolate area, exposed and difficult to cultivate or a place where monks sang ‘Pity me o God’ as they were chased by the Vikings.

 Whatever is behind the name it was what happened in two terraced houses over 30 years ago that is the focus of this blog – they were home to a recording studio.

 A year later The Pirahna Brothers recorded a 7”, 1979 saw an E.P from Mythra and releases in 1980 from Hollow Ground, Hellanbach and a compilation album, Roksnax.

 On this blog there is a number of musicians who have memories of recording in Guardian including stories of a ghost of a young girl who was knocked down outside the studio.